richardforth/macrobuddy/README.md

 Each Button on the keypad has a corresponding macroN function, eg Button "1"  maps to "macro1" and so on.
 Edit the nine corresponding functions using python code and pyautogui functions to acheive complex, time saving macros.

+# Notes

+Unless to program in all of the hotkeys and shortcuts required for all of the steps to open up a program and focus on a text field or cell or do what you need to do correctly, you cant just press a button and sit back, you will have 5 seconds to put the mouse pointer / cursor where it needs to be and cick, hence the 5 second delay before the macro starts.

+# Testing Macros can cause undefined behaviour / data loss

+If you mis-time an action, it is possibel that undefined behaviour can occur, including data loss.

+I am not going to be held liable for your mistakes in programming your macros.